turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 1 - The developer committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.

 0 - The application was not checked into version control.

-## Code Sanitation

-The output from a code sanitizer (either JSHint or ESLint) shows…

-4 - Zero complaints

-3 - Five or fewer complaints

-2 - Six to ten complaints

-1 - More than ten complaints